liesel-devs/smoothcon/README.md

 This package is experimental and under active development.
 That means:

 - The API cannot be considered stable.
+If you depend on this package, pin the version.
 - Testing has not been extensive as of now.
 Please check and verify!
 - There is currently no documentation beyond this readme.